Compensation vs. negligent neurosurgeon botched spinal surgery Wisconsin lawsuit nets $2.5 million dollar settlement amount

 The case was about to go to trial in Waukesha County Circuit Court when it finally dawned on the insurance companies named in the suit they didn’t have a legal leg to stand on.
 A last-minute request was made to discuss a settlement.
 Fortunately for Todd and his wife, Warshafsky Law personal injury attorneys negotiate as aggressively as they litigate.
 Result: A $2.5 million settlement was reached between the insurance companies and our legal team—another Society Changing Judgment for Warshafsky Law and a huge relief for our financially burdened client Todd and his wife.

 As for Dr. White, Warshafsky Law had already been instrumental in having the neurosurgeon stripped of his license to practice.
 Additionally, White was investigated for health care fraud and sentenced to six months in federal prison, six months of house arrest, and a fine of $60,000.
-Unless he sets up shop in some place like Outer Mongolia, it’s highly unlikely Dr. White will be seeing any more patients.

 Every day, Americans undergo surgeries to correct all manner of maladies.
 In the vast majority of instances, surgeons and physicians work wonders.
 As in any field, though, there are those who through incompetence or negligence make matters even worse.
 For those who have to live the rest of their lives in pain and with the haunting regret of having trusted someone they were led to believe would help them, it really is about the money.

 Warshafsky’s no-win-no-fee representation means no risk to you